 Let’s start by creating a document by opening the underwater image in photoshop (Ctrl+O).
-This image will be background layer in the document on which we will create the scene.
+This image will be the background layer in the document on which we will create the scene.

-Change this background layer into a new layer by double clicking the background thumbnail to show the new layer pop up window.
+Change this background layer into a new layer by double-clicking the background thumbnail to show the new layer pop up window.
 Name this layer, say, underwater.

 Finally, go to image > image size.
 Alter its size to 1800 pixels wide and 1200 pixels high.